ritikam29/Attendance-Tracker/README.md

 3. **CLIENT**

     Open CMD
     cd client
     npm start

     The client is running on http://localhost:3000.

-**Tech Stack used in the project**:
+## Tech Stack used in the project

 The project used face.api js which is a Javascript face recognition library which uses state-of-the-art deep learning algorithm and provide a high level API to perform tasks such as age prediction, gender prediction, face expression prediction, face detection, facial landmark detection and face recognition.